dotnet/designs/accepted/2023/net8.0-browser-tfm.md

 **TL;DR**
 * Per browser TFM
 * Per browser version TFM
-* Browser specific API sets (although might be expanded in the future to cover this)
+* In-box browser specific API sets (although might be expanded in the future to cover this)

 #### Details